 The Faculty of Arts is one of the Faculties in the University of Cape Coast.
 The focus of the Faculty is to promote teaching, research and extension of various aspects of Liberal Arts.
 Secrets Under the Skin was hosted by Professor Kwadwo Opoku-Ageymang Senior Lecturer of English, a department located in the Faculty of Arts.
 The installation was presented in the Faculty of Education Complex, North Campus.
 In attendance at the function were the Pro-Vice-Chancellor, Professor John Nelson Buah, the Registrar, Mr. John Kofi Nyan, the Paramount Chief of Oguaa Traditional Area, Osabarima Kwesi Atta II, a section of the University Community, second cycle schools and the general public.

-The Mission Cultural Center for Latino Arts (MCCLA) was established in 1977 by artists and community activists with a shared vision to promote, preserve and develop the Latino cultural arts that reflect the living tradition and experiences of the Chicano, Central and South American, and Caribbean people.
+The Mission Cultural Center for Latino Arts (MCCLA) in San Francisco, CA was established in 1977 by artists and community activists with a shared vision to promote, preserve and develop the Latino cultural arts that reflect the living tradition and experiences of the Chicano, Central and South American, and Caribbean people.
 MCCLA makes the arts accessible as an essential element to the community's development and well-being.

 Secrets Under the Skin was presented at the MCCLA May 14-June 27, 2014.